Making a request under the Access to Information Act

 Ideally, requests for access to personal information, which are free, should be made under the Privacy Act.
 However, if you have decided to request records of your personal information under the Access to Information Act (which cost $5) instead of the Privacy Act, you will need to provide the same information as for a Privacy Act request.

-Make a request by mail or email
+Make a request by email or mail

 - The records you are seeking.
 Be as specific as possible.
-For example, give a date range, location and detailed subject matter.

 - Your preferred method of receiving the records (copies sent electronically or by mail).